The Dark Energy Survey Supernova Program: A Reanalysis Of Cosmology Results And Evidence For Evolving Dark Energy With

 Finally, with SN+CMB+BAO, we find and $q_0 = -0.537 \pm 0.026$.
-While our $w$ constraint might be interpreted that the full data indicates a Universe consistent with a cosmological constant, \citet{Linder2007} has pointed out that values close to $w=-1$ follow from the inclusion of CMB data, almost irrespective of the data at low redshift \citep[see Equations (1)-(3) and following paragraph of text in][]{Linder2007}.
+While our $w$ constraint might be interpreted that the full data indicates a Universe consistent with a cosmological constant, \citet{Linder2007} has pointed out that values close to $w=-1$ follow from the inclusion of CMB data, almost irrespective of the data at low redshift \citep[see Equations (1)-(3) and following paragraph of text in][]{Linder2007}.{ Furthermore, in this case $\log S = -2.87$ ($2.5\sigma$), indicating the data is not compatible in this model : the tightness of these constraints should be treated with skepticism.}

 There is no data combination in which Flat-$w$CDM is preferred to Flat-$\Lambda$CDM in Bayesian evidence.